 - The Gunslinger: Before becoming a Jedi, he mainly used guns.

-- Hopeless Boss Fight: He cannot be defeated either time he's fought, he's a straight example; you have to Sheathe Your Sword to win.
+- Hopeless Boss Fight: The first time he's fought, he's a straight example; you have to Sheathe Your Sword to win.
 The second time is an example in-story; the best even power-mad dark side Jaden can do is inconvenience him long enough to run away.